Bass Fishing: Ten Biggest Myths

 Some anglers look down on sight-fishing for bedding bass as unsporting and unethical, in that it takes advantage of bass at their most vulnerable moments.
 Rather, it’s a feast-or-famine approach to fishing that’s part of angling tradition in many areas.
 Catching a bedding bass can be easy, or it can be so difficult as to approach impossibility.

 I hear bass pros rue the fact that they spent several hours trying to tempt a bedding lunker to bite, in the end failing and returning to weigh-in without a limit.
-Editor In Chief Doug Stange once spent the better part of an afternoon with Florida guide Gene Holbrook trying to catch a big bass Holbrook had found after three days of searching.
+In-Fisherman Editor In Chief Doug Stange once spent the better part of an afternoon with Florida guide Gene Holbrook trying to catch a big bass Holbrook had found after three days of searching.
 The lunker nipped baits, temporarily abandoned the nest, and frustrated them for hours, until a change of lures finally turned the trick on the 11-pounder.

 Sight-fishing is an art, and skilled anglers can read the behavior of a particular bass and determine the likelihood of its capture.
 It takes years of practice, plus powers of observation, patience, and gamesmanship to do it well.
-On the other hand, some bass, particularly in lightly fished waters, may swim off a bed to eat nearly any bait tossed its way.
+On the other hand, some bass, particularly in lightly fished waters, may swim off a bed to eat nearly any bait tossed their way.
 So, when it comes to sight-fishing, if you don’t like it, then don’t do it.

 Myth #10: Stocking Florida Bass Improves Lunker Catches